Hadsel Municipality

 Hadsel (Ulbi) is a municipality in Nordland county, Norway.
 It is part of the traditional district of Vesterålen.
 The administrative centre of the municipality is the town of Stokmarknes.
-Other villages in Hadsel include Fiskebøl, Gjerstad, Grønning, Grytting, Hanøyvika, Hennes, Kaljord, Melbu, Sanden, and Sandnes.
+Some of the main villages in Hadsel include Fiskebøl, Jarstad, Grønning, Grytting, Hanøyvika, Hennes, Kaldjorda, Melbu, Sanden, and Sandnes.

 The municipality is the southernmost municipality in the Vesterålen region.
 It is spread over several main islands: Hadseløya, Børøya, Hinnøya, Langøya, and Austvågøya.
 About 70% of the population live on Hadseløya island.
 Hadseløya island is connected to Langøya by the Hadsel Bridge and Børøy Bridge.
 Also, the Stokmarknes Airport, Skagen, is located nearby.
 It is the busiest small aircraft airport in Norway, serving 100,000 passengers annually (1997).

-The 567 km2 municipality is the 192nd largest by area out of the 356 municipalities in Norway.
-Hadsel is the 130th most populous municipality in Norway with a population of 8,107.
-The municipality's population density is 14.5 PD/km2 and its population has increased by 2.1% over the previous 10-year period.
+The 567 km2 municipality is the 191st largest by area out of the 357 municipalities in Norway.
+Hadsel Municipality is the 130th most populous municipality in Norway with a population of 8,236.
+The municipality's population density is 14.5 PD/km2 and its population has increased by 1.5% over the previous 10-year period.

-The municipality is surrounded by several other municipalities: Sortland lies to the north, Bø to the west, Vågan to the south, and Lødingen to the east.

-Part of the municipality is called Innlandet [the inland], consisting of the villages Kaljord, Hennes, Kvitnes, Kvantoelv and Fiskfjord.

-Economy: In Spring 2022, a company started mining of cryptocurrency at the company's facility in Stokmarknes; later that year the municipality decideded to cancel the business permit, and informed the company; as of Q1 2023, the business can continue its operation; an estimate has been made about how much electrical power the facility uses: around 40% of the power consumed (in the municipality), from the electric grid.

 History

 Hadsel was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The northern district of Hadsel was separated in 1841 to form the new Sortland Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the Indre Eidsfjord district of Hadsel (population: 1,360) was transferred to Sortland municipality.
+On 1 January 1963, the Indre Eidsfjord district of Hadsel (population: 1,360) was transferred to Sortland Municipality.

 Name

 The municipality (originally the parish) is named after the old Hadsel farm (Hǫfðasegl) since the first Hadsel Church was built there.
-The first element is the genitive case of hǫfði which means "high and steep cliff".
+The first element is the genitive case of hǫfði which means "high and steep cliff" or "head".
 The last element is segl which means "sail".
 (A cliff near the farm has been compared in form to a sail.)